codepath/android_guides/Using-Context.md

 The associated `RecyclerView` always passes itself as the parent view into the `RecyclerView.Adapter.onCreateViewHolder()` call.

-If a context is needed outside of the `onCreateViewHolder()` method, as long as there's a `ViewHolder` instance available, it can be retrieved via: `viewHolder.itemView.getContext()`.  `itemView` is guaranteed to be non-null and is a `final` field.
+If a context is needed outside of the `onCreateViewHolder()` method, as long as there's a `ViewHolder` instance available, it can be retrieved via: `viewHolder.itemView.getContext()`.  `itemView` is public, guaranteed to be non-null, and is a `final` field.

 #### Array Adapter